 Criteria for Award

-The ASPPH Harrison C. Spencer Award for Outstanding Community Service is awarded to up to one ASPPH-member, CEPH-accredited school or program of public health demonstrating a major institutional commitment to addressing community needs through education, practice, and/or research.
+The ASPPH Harrison C. Spencer Award for Outstanding Community Service is awarded to an ASPPH-member, CEPH-accredited school or program of public health demonstrating a major institutional commitment to addressing community needs through education, practice, and/or research.
 The commitment should be demonstrated through the development and implementation of exceptional programs that engage a community to improve public health.
 The award recipient must have an ongoing commitment to community service as reflected in programs and initiatives that are responsive to community needs and exhibit a meaningful partnership with the community (or communities).
 Such communities do not need to be geographical in nature or geographically adjacent to the school or program.